Mobility edges in pseudo-unitary quasiperiodic quantum walks: Setting

 where $\Phi \in [0,1]$ plays the role of a \emph{magnetic field} in an associated two-dimensional system and the \emph{phase} $\theta \in [0,1]$ is the Fourier parameter of a synthetic dimension \cite{CFGW2020LMP, CFO1}.
 We follow \cite{CFO1} in calling the overall time step

 the \emph{unitary almost-Mathieu operator} (UAMO) due to its close resemblance to the celebrated almost-Mathieu operator (AMO)\footnote{The AMO is also known as ``Aubry-André-'' or ``Harper-model''.} \cite{BelSim1982JFA,AJ2009Ann,Jitomirskaya1999Annals,papillon}.
 We often abbreviate the UAMO as $W_{\lambda_1,\lambda_2}$ when $\Phi$ and $\theta$ are given.
-The parameters $\lambda_1,\lambda_2\in[0,1]$ are \emph{coupling constants}: $\lambda_1$ controls the strength of the shift $S_{\lambda_1}$ in lattice direction, whereas $\lambda_2$ parametrizes a shift in a synthetic dimension \cite{CFGW2020LMP, CFO1}.
+The parameters $\lambda_1,\lambda_2\in[0,1]$ are \emph{coupling constants}: $\lambda_1$ controls the strength of the shift $S_{\lambda_1}$ in lattice direction, whereas $\lambda_2$ parametrizes a shift in a synthetic dimension \cite{CFGW2020LMP, CFO1}: viewing $W_{\lambda_1 ,\lambda_2}$ as the implementation of a two-dimensional quantum walk in a magnetic field, we can understand multiplication by $e^{2\pi i\theta}$ as a Fourier-transformed shift with Fourier variable $\theta$.
+The strength of this shift is controlled by $\lambda_2$.
+In the limit cases $\lambda_1 = 0$ and $\lambda_1 = 1$ the shift $S_{\lambda_1}$ either decouples the walk into a direct sum of blocks without any transport or becomes the standard state-dependent shift, respectively.
+On the other hand, for $\lambda_2 = 0$ the coin is a constant diagonal matrix, while for $\lambda_2 = 1$ it corresponds to a rotation matrix with position-dependent angle \cite{FOZ2017CMP}.

 For $\Phi=\nr/\dr$ rational, the model is periodic and initial states propagate ballistically under repeated application of $W_{\lambda_1,\lambda_2}$ \cite{AVWW2011JMP,extail,damanikSpreadingEstimatesQuantum2016}.
 Moreover, the spectrum of $W_{\lambda_1,\lambda_2}$ consists of $2\dr$ bands with Bloch waves as eigenstates.